X1las/AsSynergy/notes/notes.md

 - Instructions consist of a variety of elements
   - Prefix
   - OpCode
-    - Operations code simplified to let the cpu operate on them
+    - Operations code simplified to let the CPU operate on them
   - ModR/M
-    - Specifies 0,1 or 2 operands for an instructions
+    - Specifies 0, 1, or 2 operands for an instruction
   - SIB
     - Identifies an address in the registry if present, followed by the MODR/M
   - Displacement